 By adding schema snippets to your product pages, you can give Google more information about your product to feature in the SERPS.
 These snippets will help your pages stand out in the SERPs like below:

-To add this structured data to your ecommerce store, you can use a number of free structured data generator tools to build your rich snippets.
-Simply choose ‘Product’ and then fill in all of your products information like rating and price.
+To add this structured data to your e-commerce store, you can use a number of free structured data generator tools to build your rich snippets.
+Simply choose ‘Product’ and then fill in all of your product information like rating and price.

 Copy the outputted code and insert it into your product page.
 If you are using a CMS like WordPress, then there are free plugins you can use to automatically generate these rich snippets for your products pages.